XueshiQiao/FLEXLoader/Readme.md

 You can install FLEXLoader in 2 ways as follows:

 1. Install from source code(`make package install`)
-2. Search `Flipboard FLEX loader` in Cydia, then install
+2. Search `Flipboard FLEX loader` in Cydia, you need to add BigBoss Repo Source, then install

 ## How to Use
-Open 'Settings > Reveal > Enabled Applications' and toggle the application or applications that you want to debug to on.
+Open 'Settings > Reveal > Enabled Applications' and toggle the switch for applications that you want.

 ##REF